 Of course, fans wondered… what did that do to the other two Legions that had since replaced the original one?
 Never fear, DC fans.
 Johns fixed the discrepancy in the event comic, Final Crisis: Legion of 3 Worlds, giving the "old" Legion a new birth that lasted even through DC's 2011 reboot.

 Barry Allen Flash Rebirth10 of 12Despite Johns winning fan attention for his loving portrayal of Wally West during an acclaimed run on The Flash early in his career, a few years after leaving the title, he returned to write a new Flash story, this time starring Barry Allen, in Flash: Rebirth.

-And although Johns didn't technically bring the hero back to life in Flash Rebirth (since that had occurred in Final Crisis), he established Barry's new status quo in the DCU, adding elements that have become part of the New 52 version, as well as CW's The Flash series and other incarnations.
+And although Johns didn't technically bring the hero back to life in Flash Rebirth (since that had occurred in Final Crisis), he established Barry's new status quo in the DCU, adding elements that have become part of the current comic book version, as well as CW's The Flash series and other incarnations.

 Green Lantern Universe Rebirth11 of 12It would be easy to talk about how important Green Lantern: Rebirth was to Hal Jordan fans, since it brought the character back from the dead (and away from his temporary role as The Spectre).
 But there was so much more the series did for the Green Lantern Universe.

 Before Rebirth, Kyle Rayner was the one and only Green Lantern.
 After Rebirth, fan-favorite characters like John Stewart and Guy Gardner had returned to the fold, along with a rebirth of long-time Green Lantern concepts like the headquarters on planet Oa, the overseeing Guardians, and a slew of other alien Lanterns.